plone/ansible.plone_server/README.md

 How many ZEO clients do you want to run?

-Defaults to `2`
+Defaults to `2`.

+May be set to `0` if you need no regular clients on the target server.

-> The provided buildout always creates an extra client `client_reserve` that is not hooked into supervisor or the load balancer.
+> The provided buildout always (even if plone_client_count is 0) creates an extra client `client_reserve` that is not hooked into supervisor or the load balancer.
 Use it for debugging, run scripts and quick testing.

 ### plone_zodb_cache_size